 - TOEFL(Test of English as a Foreign Language): Minimum score of 600 (paper version), 250 (computer version), 92 with a minimum of 22 in each component (iTB) is required for admission to all programs in Educational Studies.
 Visit TOEFL’s website

 - IELTS(International English Language Testing Service): Minimum overall band score of 6.5 with no other component score less than 6.0.

 - MELAB(Michigan English Language Assessment Battery): Minimum overall score of 81.

 The applicants must have an official report of their score on one of these tests sent directly from the testing service to the Graduate Program Assistant, Department of Educational Studies at the address below by the application deadline.
 Score reports more than two years old will not be accepted.

-The deadline for GCHIED applications with a start date of September 2019 is May 15, 2019.
+The deadline for GCHIED applications is May 15.
 This deadline is also when all relevant documents (transcripts, references, etc) must be received.

 The GCHIED application and list of required materials are described under the "Application Process" tab, at: https://secure.grad.ubc.ca/AccountC/instructions.asp

 More about the HIED Programs: https://edst.educ.ubc.ca/programs/higher-education/